Azure/azure-powershell/src/ResourceMover/docs/Remove-AzResourceMoverMoveResource.md

 ```

-Remove one Move Rresource from the Move Collection.
+Remove one Move Resource from the Move Collection.

 ## PARAMETERS